A1-Road/A1ID-PoC/README.md

 ## 8. Contributing & Pull Request Flow
-Create feature branches from mA1n.
+Create feature branches from main.
 Commit your changes (with package-lock if new packages introduced).
-Rebase onto mA1n if needed: git pull origin mA1n --rebase.
+Rebase onto main if needed: git pull origin main --rebase.
 Push and open a Pull Request.
 WA1t for GitHub Actions to run.
 If it fA1ls, fix the issues.
 PM or A/B/C reviews, merges when CI is green.